 You might agree with me that one of the most important parts of your home is the kitchen.
-If you are one of those who finds being in the kitchen fun, you might probably spend more of your time in the kitchen preparing your favorite meal and delicious food for yourself and loved ones.
+If you are one of those who find being in the kitchen fun, you might probably spend more of your time in the kitchen preparing your favorite meal and delicious food for yourself and your loved ones.

 With technology and innovation not leaving out the kitchen there are modern and new appliances hitting the market every day, and these include the range, rangetop, and cooktop.